migmartin/miguelmartin.github.io/content/news/ccai.md

 - Machine learning to calibrate an urban building energy model
 - Machine learning to assess climate risk

 The content of the presentation can be found [here](/news/CCAI_discussion_seminar_series.pdf).
-A follow-up discussion forum is availble [here](https://community.climatechange.ai/c/webinars/seeking-your-feedback-on-ccai-discussion-seminar-1-machine-learning-applied-to-urban-building-energy-modelling-and-climate-risk-assessment-by-dr-miguel-martin)
+A follow-up discussion forum is availble [here](https://community.climatechange.ai/c/webinars/seeking-your-feedback-on-ccai-discussion-seminar-1-machine-learning-applied-to-urban-building-energy-modelling-and-climate-risk-assessment-by-dr-miguel-martin).
+A recorded video of the presentation is available on Youtube [here](https://www.youtube.com/watch?v=eHShZhH3Ae4&t=34s).